Marketing Funnel Visualization: Converting Strategy Into Investor-Ready Graphics

 Why Visual Funnels Beat Spreadsheet Data

-Numbers in spreadsheets confuse backers.
+Numbers buried in spreadsheets confuse backers.
 Visual funnels tell a clear story about customer behavior and business potential.

 How to Track Conversion Rates That Impress Investors?